 - Apply for a build over easement permit.

 Usually, the only types of buildings or works that we permit to be constructed over an easement or public stormwater system are those considered to be temporary structures or works.
 This means they can be easily removed from the easement or public stormwater system should access be required.
 The exempt structures are listed in Section 4 of the Urban Drainage (General) Regulations 2016.
+Any additional cost for Council to undertake maintenance or works as a result of temporary structures will be carried by the owner.

 How easements affect your property